JustBorgar/PolyLib/README.md

 > [!Tip]
 > Don't wanna scroll through the entire list?
 Use your browser's search function (usually `Ctrl+F`) to quickly filter by artist/genre.

+> [!Note]
+> If an upload's description states attribution is needed, it's not a suggestion, you must do so to comply with the license, preferably in-game either under a credits menu, or as a "currently playing" card on screen.

 # Sounds

 ## Music